Assessing the Computational Complexity of Multi-Layer Subgraph Detection: Introduction

-\subparagraph{Related Work.} \looseness=-1 As mentioned in the beginning, despite the numerous practical studies related to multi-layer networks, we are not aware of systematic work pertaining to the computational complexity of \PML.
-The following special cases were studied from this viewpoint. \citet{GHPR03} and \cite{BHP08} studied the case where $\Pi$ contains every connected graph and $t = \ell = 2$.
+\paragraph{Related Work.} \looseness=-1 As mentioned in the beginning, despite the numerous practical studies related to multi-layer networks, systematic work pertaining to the computational complexity of \PML\ is not well-developed.
+The following special cases were studied from this viewpoint. \citet{GHPR03} and \citet{BHP08} studied the case where the graph property~$\Pi$ is the set of connected graphs and $t = \ell = 2$, that is, they studied the problem of finding connected subgraphs of size at least~$k$ in two layers.
 They showed that the resulting problem is polynomial-time solvable.
-In contrast, \citet{CY14} studied a modified version of this problem, where the desired vertex subset shall be of size \emph{exactly}~$k$ instead of at least~$k$.
-They showed \NP-hardness and \W{1}-hardness with respect to~$k$ and with respect to~$|V| - k$. \citet{ALMS15} gave a $O(23^{tk} \cdot \poly(n, t))$-time algorithm for the case where $\Pi$ contains all cycle free graphs and $t = \ell$.
+In contrast, \citet{CY14} studied a modified version of this problem, where the desired vertex subset shall be of size \emph{exactly}~$k$ instead of at least~$k$.\footnote{Note that for hereditary graph properties requiring vertex sets of size exactly~$k$ or at least~$k$ is equivalent in terms of computational complexity.
+However, for connectivity, which is not a hereditary property, it can make a difference.} They showed \NP-hardness and \W{1}-hardness with respect to the number~$k$ of vertices to select and with respect to~$|V| - k$. \citet{ALMS15} gave a~$23^{tk} \cdot \poly(n, t)$-time algorithm for the case where~$\Pi$ is the set of acyclic graphs and $t = \ell$.

+In terms of general graph properties, \citet{CY14} proved a trichotomy for hereditary graph properties similar to the one we give in \autoref{thm:hereditary} in the setting where the input consists only of two layers whose edge-sets are disjoint and one wants to satisfy two possibly distinct graph properties in the corresponding layers (see their Theorem~6).
+They also showed that \PML\ is fixed-parameter tractable parameterized by~$|V| - k$ in the following modified setting: Each layer~$i$ has a specific graph property~$\Pi_i$ which is characterized by a finite set of forbidden induced subgraphs and the vertex sets of the layers may differ (see their Theorem~7).
+Our \autoref{prop:forb-subgr} is strongly related to this result and when focusing on the plain \PML\ problem, it can be seen as a generalization of their result and additionally provides a polynomial-size problem kernel.

-Edge-colored graphs and multigraphs, which are equivalent to multi-layer graphs, were studied extensively.
-For surveys, see \citet[Chapter 16]{BG09} and \citet{KL08}.
-Most of the results therein, in the multi-layer terminology, pertain to paths and cycles which do not contain two consecutive edges in the same layer and to related questions like connectedness and Hamiltonicity using this notion of paths or cycles.
+In mathematical terms, multi-layer graphs are equivalent to edge-colored multigraphs.
+These have been studied from an algorithmic viewpoint; an overview can be found in the surveys of Bang-\citet[Chapter~26]{BG09}, and \citet{KL08}.
+Most of the algorithmic results presented there pertain to paths and cycles which do not contain two consecutive edges in the same layer and to related questions like connectedness and Hamiltonicity using this notion of paths or cycles.